Morwenn/vergesort/readme.md

 to the left and to the right to check whether it is in a *big enough* run.
 In some cases, it allows to detect that we are not in a *big enough* run without having to check every element and to fall back to the pattern-defeating quicksort with barely more than log n comparisons.
-This optimization requires jumps through the table and thus does not exist for the bidirectional version.
+This optimization requires jumps through the collection to sort and thus does not exist for the bidirectional version.

 The k-way merge at the end of the algorithm is fairly poor and unoptimized, but the optimization described above is sufficient to make vergesort a valuable tool to augment sorting algorithms that are fast on average, but not so good at taking advantage of presortedness.

+Similarly, the implementation proposed in this repository is quite dumb when it comes to reversed
+runs: it greedily reverses them before merging, while a smarter implementation could take analyze the directions of the runs before the merging, and avoid reversals.

 ### Complexity

-Because the bidirectional version of the algorithm is pretty slow and doesn't even benefit from the main optimization of the algorithm, we will only analyze the random-access version of the algorithm here.
+Because the bidirectional version of the algorithm is pretty slow and doesn't even benefit from the main chkun-hopping optimization, we will only analyze the random-access version of the algorithm here.

 The complexity of vergesort for a given collection changes depending on the extra memory available,